Health Topics

 - If you're looking for trends in your test results over time, it's important to try to use the same lab for testing.

-- Tests results are measured with different units of measurement.
+Second, test results are measured with different units of measurement.
 Just as you might measure ingredients for a recipe in teaspoons, cups, or ounces, different tests use different units of measurement.
-Examples of measurements you may see include:
+Examples of measurement you may see include:

 - Mcg/dL = micrograms per deciliter